 Make the Deliveries You Need, When You Need Them

 For many businesses, delivery schedules are sporadic and unpredictable.
 You never know when you’ll need that critical part or document delivered across town.
 This is one of the biggest courier challenges for businesses.
 You need the delivery made when you need it.
 But it can be impossible to predict when the situation will arise.

 But now, there are on-demand courier services borrowing ideas developed for the consumer delivery market and applying them to industrial and business deliveries.
 These technology-based solutions allow you to quickly and easily request a courier from your smartphone or computer.
-You can set pickup and dropoff locations, delivery times, vehicle requirements, and more.
-And because these on-demand courier services employee a pool of reliable, efficient, independent drivers who are already on the road and in your area, you can be sure that your delivery will be made when you need it.
+You can set pickup and drop-off locations, delivery times, vehicle requirements, and more.
+And because these on-demand courier services employ a pool of reliable and efficient, independent drivers who are already on the road and in your area, you can be sure that your delivery will be made when you need it.

 Track Your Deliveries

-Technology-based on-demand courier services offer significant benefits when you want to track your driver and the status of your deliveries.
-These software solutions send your delivery request to nearby drivers the second you make it, and utilize GPS to track the driver’s route in real time.
+Technology-based on-demand delivery services offer significant benefits when you want to track your driver and the status of your deliveries.
+These software solutions send your delivery request to nearby drivers the second you make it and utilize GPS to track the driver’s route in real-time.

-With this tracking software, you’ll know exactly where your driver is and when you can expect them to pickup and dropoff your package.
-You can share this information with the coworkers, clients or customers who are expecting the delivery, so they know when the package is on the way and don’t need to waste time waiting for the delivery.
+With this tracking software, you’ll know exactly where your driver is and when you can expect them to pick up and drop off your package.
+You can share this information with coworkers, clients, or customers who are expecting the delivery, so they know when the package is on the way and don’t need to waste time waiting for the delivery.
 This is especially important if you do business in locations where drivers might get caught in traffic.

 With this level of visibility, you can be confident that your delivery will be delivered on time and will end up at the right location.
 You can even contact your driver if you have questions, if the job changes, or if you have any special requests.

 Avoid the Expenses of Owning and Maintaining a Fleet